Content marketing is everywhere these days … or is it?

-That isn’t surprising from an industry about to be worth $412 billion.
+That isn’t surprising from an industry worth $412 billion.
 But if you’re just getting into it, talk about information overload.

 However, not all information is equal.
 As it explodes in popularity, it seems like there are some people out there who are still getting it wrong.

 What is content marketing, and why is it important?
 I’m exploring that question and others right here.